TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/Case_study.md

 #### Step 2.
 Gain

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We observed that the GPR signal isn't sufficiently clear for processing (see Figure 16 (a) and (c)), likely because the first peak amplitude significantly outweighs other signals.
 This disparity could be attributed to the GPR settings or signal attenuation.
 To address this issue, we employ a gain function to better highlight the reflected signal.
-We introduce two methods, namely power gain and exponential gain,[11] to enhance the clarity of the reflected signal.
+We introduce two methods, namely power gain and exponential gain,(Huber and Hans 2018) to enhance the clarity of the reflected signal.
 The power gain function is defined as follows,

 $$
 x_g(t) = x(t) \cdot t^ \alpha.